thecodeshastra/thecodeshastra/README.md

 - Building robust systems for the animation, VFX and IT industry

 ### 🌱 Goals & Aspirations
+- Become Pipeline developer and AI product manager.
-- Expand my expertise from animation into the broader IT sector.
+- Expand my expertise from animation and VFX into the broader IT sector.
 - Grow into a product manager and developer role, using AI to build smarter solutions and products.

 <!---